felixfbecker/svg-screenshots/README.md

 # SVG Screenshots Browser Extension

-Browser extension to take semantic, accessible screenshots of websites, as SVG - as simple as taking a PNG screenshot.
+Browser extension to take semantic, scalable, accessible screenshots of websites, as SVG - as simple as taking a PNG screenshot.

 ## Why use this?